Rejection of the Jews

 A Sermon on Romans 9:25-29Read more

-In order to help the Jews truly understand the peril they were in, Paul uses the Jews’ own Scripture to argue against their pride.
+In order to help the Jews truly understand the peril they were in, Paul uses the Jewish people’s own Scripture to argue against their pride.
 The Jews were very prideful about the fact that they had the Scriptures, but they were also blinded to the message that was in the Scripture.
-In Romans 9:25-29, Paul is speaking directly to the Jews about their standing as God’s chosen people.
-Dr. Martyn Lloyd-Jones notes that the Jews received promises, but they also received threats.
-They did not realize that the promises they received from God were conditional, and his threats against them were true, because God’s words are always true.
+In Romans 9:25–29, Paul is speaking directly to the Jews about their standing as God’s chosen people.
+In this sermon on Romans 9:25–29 titled “Rejection of the Jews,” Dr. Martyn Lloyd-Jones notes that the Jews received promises, but they also received threats.
+They did not realize that the promises they received from God were conditional and His warnings against them were true, because God’s words are always true.
 The words of the prophets that Paul quotes have both an immediate implication and a remote application.
-God would indeed carry out destruction on the Jewish people, and Paul cries out for them on their behalf.
-Some Jews thought God would not seek destruction on them because it had been so long, but God does not always act immediately on his threats.
-Dr. Lloyd-Jones reminds us that salvation, to the Jew and the Gentile, is purely the work of God and we are saved by his loving mercy.
+God would indeed carry out destruction on the Jewish people and Paul cries out for them on their behalf.
+Some Jews thought God would not seek destruction on them because it had been so long, but God does not always act immediately on his warnings.
+Dr. Lloyd-Jones reminds that salvation, to the Jew and the Gentile, is purely the work of God and we are saved by his loving mercy.
 The Jews should be thankful that even a remnant of them were saved.

 About Dr. Martyn Lloyd-Jones